Dreaming381/Latios-Framework-Documentation/Core/ISystem Support.md

 ## Latios World

-You can get a subset of the `LatiosWorld` API by calling `SystemState.GetLatiosWorldUnmanaged()`.
+You can get a Burst-compatible subset of the `LatiosWorld` API by calling `SystemState.GetLatiosWorldUnmanaged()`.
 It is recommended you do this during `OnCreate()` and cache the returned instance in a member field for later use.
-Acquiring the `LatiosWorld` can be Burst-compiled.
+Acquiring the `LatiosWorldUnmanaged` can also be Burst-compiled.

 ## Blackboard Entities